 speed is around 10 mph.
 The slow speed can cause cars to overheat, because

 there is not much air flow through the radiator.
-Bringing a jug of water just
+You will not get laughed

 2. Make sure YOU can make it.
 The road is steep, windy and narrow.
 Most of the road is not wide enough to turn around on, or to let an oncoming vehicle pass.
 There are some places to pull off to the side, but not many.
 It's about 13 miles from US60 to the top and it takes one hour of driving.